IE-bank-team/ie-bank-infrastructure/modules/managed-services/registration-definition/README.md

 ### Parameter: `resourceGroupName`

 Specify the name of the Resource Group to delegate access to.
-If not provided, delegation will be duno on the targeted subscription.
+If not provided, delegation will be done on the targeted subscription.

 - Required: No
 - Type: string